 Tell your doctor if you have ever had:

 a bleeding or blood-clotting disorder; or

 stomach or intestinal bleeding, or perforation (a hole or tear) in your esophagus, stomach, or intestines.

 Mvasi may harm an unborn baby.
 Do not use if you are pregnant.
-Use effective birth control to prevent pregnancy while you are using this medicine and for at least 6 months after your last dose.
+Use effective birth control while using this medicine and for at least 6 months after your last dose.
 Tell your doctor if you become pregnant.

 Mvasi may cause a woman's ovaries to stop working correctly.
 Symptoms of ovarian failure include 3 or more missed menstrual periods in a row.
 This may affect your fertility (ability to have children).
 Talk to your doctor about your specific risks.